RobinMeow/Gemeinschaftskochbuch/api/README.md

 - Add email service (Firebase is for free, I think).
 - Maybe use Domain Events for some things, like sending emails, but the Application Layer is sufficient for this.
 - For more, [see Requirements](../README.md#requirements)

+## Docker

+run `docker run -it --rm -p 5263:80 -e ASPNETCORE_ENVIRONMENT=Development imagename` `-it` will keep the terminal attached to view the logs.
+`--rm` will remove the container, when the terminal is gracefully terminated.
+`-e` is to set environment varibales.
+`5263` is the port you need to enter in your browser (the port your container is listening to).
+`80` is the port your container will map your request to within.

+> Since your local version of mongodb is not within the container, the api will not really work, but you can see the swagger ui.
+Else if you omit the environment varibale you will reviece a 404 Not Found.